CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b4-Python-Ex3.md

 * ipaddress: This library allows Python to handle IP addresses with functions to effectively work with IP addresses and subnets.

-1. You can use the `pip` tool to install packages into your Python virtual environment, for example `pip install netmiko` to install the latest version of the netmiko Python package.
+1. You can use the pip tool to install packages into your Python virtual environment with the `pip install <package>` command, replacing `<package>` with a Python package name.
+For example, use the command `pip install netmiko` to install the latest version of the netmiko Python package.

     The pip tool takes care of package dependencies as well, meaning that if other packages are necessary for netmiko to work, they will be installed as well.
 Go ahead and install the netmiko Python package with the `pip install netmiko` command (output truncated for brevity):

     ```
     (pythonenv) $ pip install netmiko